KarKLi/protobuf-golang-codec/README.md

   return 0
 }
 ```
-And there is a specific method called `ParseMap` which returns a `ProtoMapElem` array, caller can call `FillMapFromProtoMapElem` function to transfer it into `reflect.Value`.
+And there is a specific method called `DecodeMap` which returns a `ProtoMapElem` array, caller can call `FillMapFromProtoMapElem` function to transfer it into `reflect.Value`.
 After getting this value, caller can just call `reflect.Value`'s method `Interface()` for getting the interface{} (underlying type is the real map type), for example:
 ```go
 import (
   "github.com/KarKLi/protobuf-golang-codec"